 In asylum seekers' emergency centres, unlike the housing of asylum seekers in hotels, facilities offer at least some sort of administrative and social support.
 In theory, only accommodation is provided in the context of these emergency reception centres.
 Food or clothing services may be provided by charities.
-However, reception conditions within the emergency facilities are similar to those in regular reception centres.399
+However, reception conditions within the emergency facilities are similar to those in regular reception centres.484

 Where centres are overcrowded, applicants can also be accommodated in hotel rooms.
+To illustrate, 13% of places in HUDA were in hotel rooms at the end of 2020.
+485

 Conditions vary substantially across the different types of facilities.
-As regards CAO, a 2017 evaluation by UNHCR has reported living conditions in CAO to be satisfactory overall.400
+As regards CAO, a 2017 evaluation by UNHCR has reported living conditions in CAO to be satisfactory overall.
+486

-In 2019, a new inter-ministerial instruction was issued and obliges emergency accommodation centres to communicate the list of people accommodated there to the OFII.401 This measure risks calling into question the principle of unconditional reception of migrants, as undocumented migrants may no longer approach the emergency shelters if they know that they will be flagged to the authorities.
-The National Consultative Commission on Human Rights (CNCDH) also requested the withdrawal of this instruction on the same legal grounds, further contending that it violates the country's international obligations relating to human rights of migrants.402
+In 2019, a new inter-ministerial instruction was issued and obliges emergency accommodation centres for homeless persons (which differs from emergency centers for asylum seekers) to communicate the list of people accommodated there to the OFII.487 This measure risks calling into question the principle of unconditional reception of migrants, as undocumented migrants may no longer approach the emergency shelters if they know that they will be flagged to the authorities.
+The National Consultative Commission on Human Rights (CNCDH) also requested the withdrawal of this instruction on the same legal grounds, further contending that it violates the country's international obligations relating to human rights of migrants.488 According to the Ministry of Interior, information transmission "remains insufficient and"

-398 OFII, 2018 Activity report, 25
+OFII, 2019 Activity report, 29